simonwhatley/govuk-publishing-frontend/src/govuk-pub/components/info-metric/README.md

-# Image card
+# Info metric

-Displats a view of a single or aggregated metric for a content item.
+Displays a view of a single or aggregated metric for a content item.

 The minimum requirements for it to display are a name and figure but it also supports trend direction and explanatory text to describe the metric.